 One of the most significant trends in FinTech payments is the adoption of digital currencies and cryptocurrencies.
 Bitcoin, Ethereum, and various other cryptocurrencies have gained widespread acceptance as alternative forms of payment.
 Furthermore, central banks worldwide are exploring the concept of central bank digital currencies (CBDCs).
 These digital currencies can potentially revolutionize how we make payments and store value.

-In 2024 and beyond, we anticipate a continued surge in the use of digital currencies for everyday transactions.
+In 2026 and beyond, we anticipate a continued surge in the use of digital currencies for everyday transactions.
 FinTech companies are working tirelessly to integrate these digital assets into their platforms, allowing users to buy, sell, and transact using cryptocurrencies.
 For small businesses, this presents a unique opportunity to tap into a growing market of crypto-savvy consumers.
+But they also need to make sure that they keep an eye on new regulations in order to correctly file their DeFi taxes.

 Cross-Border Payments Simplification